tfine/quest-submission/README.md

 In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful (you don't have to answer this for #5)?

-These pillars give cadence an advantage over alternatives used on other chains, which are often hard to program and read, and which aren't necessarily designed around what has begun common usages and demands for the blockchain.
+These pillars give cadence an advantage over alternatives used on other chains, which are often hard to program and read, and which aren't necessarily designed around what has been common usages and demands for the blockchain.